top of page

 River Chemistry

 How clean is the water in our watershed?
 Be a scientist and test it yourself for temperature, oxygen levels, pH balance and turbidity.
 Using the tools of a scientist, teams of students test the water from the river to determine if our Delaware River is healthy.
-Combining this information with their observations of Macroinvertebrates and knowledge from the enviroscape, should give participants an understanding of the challenges and successes of the revitalization efforts of the Delaware River.

 259758_orig.jpg

-Shad Migration & the Environmental History of the Delaware River
+Phytoplankton: Jewels of the Delaware River

 Macroinvertebrates & the health of the Delaware River.
 What role do these small animals play in all rivers and streams?
 Why do scientists use macroinvertebrates as indicators for water quality Students learn to identify these important animals – such as crayfish, scud, pouch snails.